mjl-/mox/README.md

 - Integrate account page into webmail
 - Improve documentation
-- Per-domain webmail and IMAP/SMTP host name (and TLS cert) and client settings
 - Authentication other than HTTP-basic for webmail/webadmin
 - Improve SMTP delivery from queue
 - Webmail improvements